If you go to a public swimming pool, somewhere you’ll see a chlorine bleached sign fastened to the wall, which lists their code of conduct.

 And giving them a big juicy steak to focus on.

-An average product with bold messaging will always win against a bold product with average messaging.
+An average product with great messaging will always win against a great product with poor messaging.

 How do you think products like: